 - Check again if your baby is well-latched.

 A well-latched baby sleeps happily after breastfeeding and is not irritable.
 Your baby should urinate 6-10 times every day and gain weight – baby’s doctor checks weight on every visit.

-A good breastfeeding latch will boost your milk supply so you can breastfeed exclusively for the first six months.
-Get help from experienced mothers or lactation counselors to latch your baby.
+A good breastfeeding latch will boost your milk supply so you can breastfeed exclusively for first six months.
+Get help with experienced mothers or lactation counselors to latch your baby.
 Post your questions or suggestions in the comment section below or contact us.
 Happy breastfeeding!